Our after school library club opens on Monday 12th November, come along after school with your grown up and get an extra

 Any book can be taken from the library, the only restrictions are that there is a year 5/6 area for some older children's books.

-The children can keep the library book until they have read it but a reminder will be sent occasionally if the book has been out for more than a month, if for some reason the book gets lost or ruined we ask that you replace it with the same book or pay the lost book fee.
-Unfortunately we cannot let a child take a 2nd book out until the book is found/replaced or paid for.
+The children can keep the library book until they have read it but a reminder will be sent occasionally if the book has been out for more than a month, if for some reason the book gets lost or ruined we ask that you replace it with the same book or pay the lost book fee (£5) Unfortunately we cannot let a child take a 2nd book out until the book is found/replaced or paid for.

 Please encourage your child to look after the books, in book bags and rucksacks they tend to get shoved to the bottom, water bottles leak on them, pages tear and corners bend, so extra care needs to be taken if we are to keep these books for the years we need them to survive!

 If your bookshelves are getting a bit full and you have out grown some of your books we would be delighted to give them a new home in the school library, these can be handed in to the school office.

-We hope that students will soon be able to log in at home and see which book they have out, check which books are in the library, write reviews on books they've read and give and receive recommendations on books.
+We hope that students will soon be able to log into the library system at home and see which book they have out, check which books are in the library, write reviews on books they've read and give and receive recommendations on books.